 When we arrived in Valencia and asked where to eat the real Paella, the answer was always the same ‘at some local’s house’.

 In this quest, we had an amazing experience exchange with our friend Cris from Espai Meraki.
 After a visit to the local market, she cooked for us a Paella Valenciana with her grandmother’s recipe and we cooked for her a Moqueca Baiana, a traditional Brazilian dish.
 A valuable exchange of culture and gastronomic traditions.

-Now, if you are looking for a restaurant to eat an Authentic Paella Valenciana, our recommendation is La Barraca de Toni Montoliu.
+Now, if you are looking for a complete experience to prove an authentic Paella Valenciana with guaranteed quality, our recommendation is La Barraca de Toni Montoliu.